corentinnys/markdown-challenge/README.md

-Your Name (as a large header)
+Corentin nys  (as a large header)

-An inspirational quote in italics
+*I never lose either I win or I learn*

 A (professional) photo of yourself (you can save the file in the repository next to the README file)